clouditor/patient-community-example/README.md

 All services can be started with a simple start script `source ./start.sh all`.
 After starting, the frontend is available on http://localhost:3000. `jobs` will display a list of running services.
 Individual services can also be started using `source ./start.sh [service ...]`.

+Alternativly, if Visual Studio Code is used, a *compound launch configuration* called **Launch all services** can be used, which automatically starts all the relevant services and allows them to be debugged.

 In the future `docker-compose` support will be added.

 ## References